wealthkernel/api-documentation-guides/docs/webhooks/Getting-Started.md

 ### 4. Perform any business logic based on the new information you have received

-The rest is up to you!
+We recommend that you perform any actions only once you have responded to the webhook, as you'll need to respond promptly to ensure the webhook request does not time out.
+The The rest is up to you!